supabase/supabase/web/blog/2020-07-10-surviving-hacker-news.md

 ### Cloudflare cloud limits

 Each Supabase project gets a unique URL for their API and database.
 This is set up using Cloudflare's API.
-This was a seamless process until we hit the 1000 subdomain limit, at 4am in the morning.
-My cofounder was awake at this time, and managed to identify the problem early,and reached out to the support to increase the limit.
+This was a seamless process until we hit the 1000-subdomain limit, at 4am in the morning.
+My cofounder was awake, managed to identify the problem early, and reached out to the support to increase the limit.

 Cloudflare support advised him to upgrade the account to increase the limit, but the upgrade could only be done by the owner (me).
 Unfortunately my phone was on silent, so for 3 hours our systems were down.

-This seems like a flaw in the Cloudflare process.
-Ideally any one of our team could have upgraded our account.
+Ideally any one of our team could have upgraded our account, but I imagine that Cloudflare have their reasons for this restriction.

 ## The Ugly - migrating 1800 servers